Messi has a record-setting game with a goal and 5 assists in Inter Miami's 6-2 win over Red Bulls

 Miami began the rout with Rojas’ equalizer in the 48th minute.
 Messi centered a pass to Rojas whose left-footed shot landed under the crossbar.

-Suárez then fed a charging Messi with a touch pass to beat New York goalkeeper Carlos Coronel with a shot from 15 yards.
+Suárez then fed a charging Messi with a touch pass and he beat New York goalkeeper Carlos Coronel with a shot from 15 yards.

 Messi then contributed on former Barcelona teammate Suárez’s first goal in the 69th minute.